What Is A Bernedoodle?

 Let's explore all of the attributes that make the Bernedoodle a unique and loving pet.

 The Bernedoodle can vary greatly in size thanks to its Poodle heritage.
 While the Bernese Mountain Dogs are fairly consistent in their measurements, Poodles can be classified into 3 distinct size categories: toy, mini, or standard.

 As a result, the same classifications apply to the Bernedoodle.
-A toy is typically no taller than 17 inches with a weight of 10 to 20 pounds, give or take.
+A toy is the smallest type of dog, typically no taller than 17 inches with a weight of 10 to 20 pounds, give or take.
 The next size up is the miniature, which can get up to 22 inches tall and weigh nearly 50 pounds.
 Then you have your standard size pup, as tall as 29 inches and weighing as much as 90 pounds.

 The sex of the dog will also play a role in the size, with male dogs growing to be larger than females.

 The Bernedoodle can have a variety of colors included in its coat.
 You'll find some of these dogs have a black coat, while others will have a mix of black with brown or white.
 The most common coloring sought out by potential dog owners is the tri-color combination of all three colors: black, brown, and white.